tialaramex/realistic/README.md

 In some places the natural way to express the API in Rust differs from Java and I intend to explain such deviatione below, but for now the hilariously incomplete nature of the work makes that impractical.

+`BoundedRational::to_big_integer` has a different name because in Rust `as` signifies that this conversion is cheap